 Over the course of the two-year program, students:

 - study six subjects chosen from the six subject groups

 - follow a theory of knowledge course (TOK)

 - participate in extra curricular activities comprising creativity, action, service (CAS).

-Watch what our students have to say about high school:
+Watch what our students have to say about upper school: